-Salary (based on 2021-2022 year): \$34,000.00 Canadian (paid twice per month).
+Salary (based on 2022-2023 year): \$43,056 Canadian (paid biweekly).

 Philosophy of Training

 The CAMH residency program provides clinical training in the context of a scientist-practitioner (Boulder) model.
 Within this framework, clinical service and research are seen as mutually enhancing activities.
 Residents are expected to think critically about the services that they offer to individuals and to make clinical decisions based on objective data collected in the therapeutic/assessment context and informed by empirical research.
 In addition, residents are encouraged to integrate research and clinical practice by allowing their clinical experiences to influence the questions that they seek to answer through research.
 The overall goal of the programme is to prepare students for autonomous practice within their desired areas of competence.